 Some words about my next book...

-The Helm, Britain's only named wind, led to Cross Fell on the bleak moors of the Northern Pennines, in the footsteps of Vikings, Saxons, Cumbria's fearsome border reivers and the demons believed for centuries to inhabit the air.
-The freezing Bora led three hundred miles down the Adriatic coast through Italy, Slovenia and Croatia, from the Latin to the Slavic, from the stony emptiness of the Karst plateau to a blizzard high on a Balkan mountain.
-The 'snow-eating' Foehn took me on a meandering path through the Alps, through Switzerland and Liechtenstein, where I experienced first-hand the symptoms of Föhnkrankheit, the notorious Foehn-sickness believed to cause everything from headaches to high murder rates.
-The Mistral, the 'wind of madness', blew me a hundred miles down the Rhône valley in the south of France, through the wild hills of Ardèche, into the vivid mental landscapes of Van Gogh.
+The Helm, Britain's only named wind, led me to Cross Fell on the bleak uplands of the Northern Pennines, in the footsteps of Cumbria's fearsome border reivers and the demons believed for centuries to inhabit the air.
+The freezing Bora led me three hundred miles from Trieste through Slovenia and down the Croatian coast, from the stony emptiness of the Karst plateau to a blizzard high on a Balkan mountain.
+My hunt for the 'snow-eating' Foehn became a meandering journey of exhilaration and despair through the Alpine valleys of Switzerland, where I experienced first-hand the symptoms of Föhnkrankheit, the notorious Foehn-sickness believed to cause everything from headaches to high murder rates.
+My final walk traced an ancient pilgrims' path in the south of France on the trail of the Mistral: the 'wind of madness' which animated and tormented Vincent Van Gogh.

-Where the Wild Winds Are will be published by Nicholas Brealey/ John Murray on 7 September 2017 in hardback, paperback and ebook.
+Where the Wild Winds Are: Walking Europe's Winds from the Pennines to Provence will be published by Nicholas Brealey Publishing on 7 September 2017 in hardback, paperback and ebook.
 You can pre-order it here.